Joe Brown (climber): Honours

 Brown was appointed a Member of the Order of the British Empire (MBE) and in 2011 was made a Commander of the Order of the British Empire (CBE) in the New Year's Honours List for services to rock climbing and mountaineering.
 Upon receiving the CBE, the BBC reported him as saying: "Receiving the CBE is so strange, because it's like I'm being awarded for enjoying myself".

 In the media

 Throughout his climbing career Brown was involved in films such as Hazard, Upside Down Wales, Five Days One Summer, in which he and other British climbers assisted with the mountaineering scenes.
 In 1986 he was the stunt double for Robert De Niro during the climbing scenes in The Mission.

 Brown is remembered for televised rock climbs in the 1960s, three in Snowdonia, and in 1967, a spectacular new route on the Old Man of Hoy, a Scottish sea stack, with Ian McNaught-Davis and Chris Bonington, which was broadcast live by the BBC.
-In 1984 Brown repeated the climb of the Old Man in a television documentary with his second daughter Zoe.
+In 1984 Brown repeated the climb of the Old Man in a television documentary.

 In his 2010 book Unjustifiable Risk?: The Story of British Climbing, Simon Thompson, says of Brown: "Joe Brown is regarded by many as the finest British climber of the twentieth century".